mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 must be a way to say: this should happen first, that should happen after.
 Well, there is a way.

 GHC has the concept of *simplifier phases*.
-The phases are numbered.
-The first phase that runs currently has the number 4, followed by numbers 3, 2, 1, and finally the last phase, which has the number 0.
+The phases are numbered and run in decreasing order towards zero.
+By default (controlled by `-fsimplifier-phases`, which defaults to `2`) the numbered phases are 2, 1, and finally the last phase, which has the number 0.
+There is also an initial “gentle” phase that runs before the numbered ones, but you cannot attach phase numbers to it, so for our purposes the phases we can talk about are 2, 1, and 0.

 Unfortunately, the phase separation does not give fine-grained control, but just enough for us to construct something that works.
 In an ideal world, we